-DeTUR™ (Desensitization of Triggers and Urge Reprocessing) is an urge reduction protocol used as the nucleus of an overall methodology in the treatment of a wide range of chemical addictions and dysfunctional behaviors.
-This method was developed and refined by the author through actual client interaction and feedback from other EMDR trained therapists using the same protocol.
-It was initially introduced as a “stop smoking” protocol at the 1st EMDR conference in 1992.
+DeTUR (Desensitization of Triggers and Urge Reprocessing) is an urge reduction protocol used as the nucleus of an overall methodology in the treatment of a wide range of chemical addictions and dysfunctional behaviors.
+This method was developed and refined by AJ Popky, Ph.D., through actual client interaction and feedback from other EMDR trained therapists using the same protocol.
+It was initially introduced as a “stop smoking” protocol at the first EMDR conference in 1992.

-This eclectic addiction treatment method is trauma-based, combining client internal resources with external support including the 12 step model and other known and proven treatment methods as cognitive behavioral therapy, solution-focused, Erickson, thought field therapy, Satire, neuro-linguistic programming, etc..
+This eclectic addiction treatment method is trauma based, combining client internal resources with external support including the 12-step model and other known and proven treatment methods as cognitive behavioral therapy, solution focused, Erickson, thought field therapy, Satire, neuro linguistic programming.
 The basis or foundation is the accelerated information processing using bi-lateral processing as outlined in EMDR to uncover and process the base trauma(s) or core issues as the underlying cause behind the addiction.

-Through lecture, discussion, video clips, and practicum experiences, participants will be able to:
+Through lecture, discussion, video clips, and practicum experiences, participants will be better able to:

-- Demonstrate the use of the DeTUR™ protocol to uncover core traumas and reprocess them to completion.
+- Demonstrate each step of the protocol to uncover core traumas and reprocess them to completion.

-- Identify rapid techniques to aid clients in accessing their own inner resources.
+- Identify at least one rapid technique to aid clients in accessing their own inner resources

-- Compare differences between the positive goal (PG) and positive state (PS).
+- Contrast at least one difference between positive goal (PG) and positive state (PS).

-- Compile methods to elicit the client’s positive goal.
+- Demonstrate at least one method to elicit the client’s positive goal.

-- Plan how to anchor the positive state into the client’s philosophy.
+- Recall how to anchor the positive state into the client’s philosophy.

-- Analyze how to segue from the DeTUR™ protocol to the EMDR model.
+- Analyze how to segue from the DeTUR protocol to the EMDR model.

-- Utilize techniques to aid the client in handling relapse.
+- Identify at least one technique to aid client in handling relapse.